 On behalf of the IACLEA membership, the director of government and external relations and IACLEA members engage with federal executive branch agencies, Congress, and national associations to promote the interests of campus public safety executives and their agencies.

-Sean Collier Act (H.R.
-4677)
+Officer Sean Collier Campus Police Recognition Act of 2019 (H.R.
+816)